indieinabox/indieinabox/README.md

 `$site` variable contains all metadata contained in `config.yml` which is at the root folder in which `_engine` is placed.
 The variables are key of this array.

 `$page` variable contains all metadata contained in frontmatter of a page.
 The variables are key of this array.

+# Assets

+All files stored in `assets` folder will be copied to `_site/assets` as it is without any processing.
+This is used for images, css/js files, and other resources.